 …the Boller children all attended the Independent Union Sabbath School organized at Snyders’ Chapel on April 9, 1871 – located one and one half miles north and forty rods west of Kalona.
 A cemetery marks the location of the chapel…

-Jacob B. Miller, and his wife Catherine (Katie) Shetler Miller, lived in the Deer Creek area on land secured by Jacob’s father, Benedict B. Miller.
+Barbara J. Miller‘s parents – Jacob Benedict Miller, and his wife Catherine (Katie) Shetler Miller (above) – lived in the Deer Creek area on land secured by Jacob’s father, Benedict B. Miller.
 In Glen Miller’s book, we find this quote: “Benedict walked to Iowa from Ohio and picked his homestead, paid for it and walked back again for his family.”
-This Miller event has been dated at about 1852, near the same time the Boller family made the same move from Ohio.
+This Miller event has been dated around 1851, just prior to the time (1853) when the Boller family made the same move from Ohio.

-One of our prized family heirlooms is this Bible presented to Barbara Miller on January 1, 1867 by her grandmother, Barbara Guengerich Miller, wife of Benedict B. Miller, the Mennonite farmer we mentioned earlier who arrived in Johnson County around 1852.
+One of our prized family heirlooms is this Bible presented to Barbara Miller on January 1, 1867 by her grandmother, Barbara (Gingerich) Miller, wife of Benedict B. Miller, the Mennonite farmer we mentioned earlier who arrived in Johnson County around 1851.